 sheet pan, lined with baking mat or foil

-1. Set oven to 425 degrees.
-Set out pastry sheets to thaw at room temperature until pliable, but still cold — about 15 minutes.
-Core and peel apples, then chop into small bite-sized pieces.
+1. Set oven to 400 degrees.
+Thaw pastry sheets at room temperature until pliable but still cold — approximately 15 minutes.

 NOTES & TIPS

-• Try using both a sweet and a tart apple together, such as a Gala with a Granny Smith, or a Honeycrisp with a Pink Lady.
+• Try using both a sweet and a tart apple together, such as a Gala with a Granny Smith.